What's my plan?

 Deletion schedules delete tickets that have been closed and not modified for the period of time specified.

-You can add one additional condition for deleting tickets.
-If you have the Advanced Data Privacy and Protection add-on, there is no limit to the number of conditions you can add.
+If you have the Advanced Data Privacy and Protection add-on, you can add deletion criteria that meet All or Any conditions.
+There is no limit to the number of conditions you can add.

-- Select a Category, Operator, and Value for each
+7. Select a Category, Operator, and Value for each condition.

 The operator determines the relationship between the category and the value.
 For example, if you select the operator Is, your category must equal the value.